-1. The reply to "Archival period (days) =" should be 90 (or whatever interval is being used) rather than 999999.

-2. The reply to "Preface with special message?" should be "Yes".
-BSYS will then give control to

-SNDMSG, to which you should type an appropriate explanatory message, such as "This archive includes all files not referenced in the past 90 days.
-New users will find useful information pertaining to how the archive system works by logging in on MAXC and using either the SEE or COPY commands to read the file <DOC>Archive-System.Doc.", followed by control-Z.
+- 1. The reply to "Archival period (days) =" should be 90 (or whatever interval is being used) rather than 999999. - 2.
+The reply to "Preface with special message?" should be "Yes".
+BSYS will then give control to SNDMSG, to which you should type an appropriate explanatory message, such as "This archive includes all files not referenced in the past 90 days.
+New users will find useful information pertaining to how the archive system works by reading the file [Maxc]<DOC>Archive-System.Doc.", followed by control-Z.